-“A lot of our members are very concerned about this because they won’t make it to 2021 if they don’t get some help in the interim”, said Fergal Jordan, secretary of the Western Chauffer Drive Association.
+“A lot of our members are very concerned about this because they won’t make it to 2021 if they don’t get some help in the interim”, said the Western Chauffer Drive Association.

 A recent survey of the association’s members showed earnings in March and April this year dropped by an average of 87% compared to the same period last year.

-“Most of our members haven’t worked since the middle of March and they are worried and scared because they don’t know when they will work again”, said Mr Jordan.
+“Most of our members haven’t worked since the middle of March and they are worried and scared because they don’t know when they will work again”.

 “Due to the Covid-19 crisis, those we surveyed said 300 people have been laid off – that includes full-time, part-time, seasonal and contract workers.
-We believe that figure is most likely higher, as many operators probably didn’t include themselves”, Mr Jordan added.
+We believe that figure is most likely higher, as many operators probably didn’t include themselves”.

-“There’s no end date in sight, some of our members believe it could be next year or even 2022 before they return to even 50% of the business levels from 2019”, he said.
+“There’s no end date in sight, some of our members believe it could be next year or even 2022 before they return to even 50% of the business levels from 2019”, they said.

 Chauffeur companies provide transport for VIPs and dignitaries visiting Ireland and the association sees the aviation industry getting back in working order as an important to its sector’s survival.

 “The industry is reliant on international travel.
-We will only really recover when international travel resumes”, Mr Jordan said.
+We will only really recover when international travel resumes”.